GOALS

 Accessibility procurement language included in contracts is consistent with the institutional standard

-Contracts for goods or services that will impact the institutional web site include a requirement that the vendor conform to the institution's standard for web accessibility.
-For example: If the institution's technical accessibility standard is Section 508, then a contract to purchase or lease a course management tool, or a fiscal management tool, would require that the vendor guarantee that the product minimally conforms to Section 508 specifications (i.e., the institutional standard).
-Accessibility procurement requirements are used as a factor in purchasing decisions, and provisions are in place to evaluate and ensure the vendor's accessibility claims.
-When accessible products are not available, every attempt is made to purchase that which conforms closest to the institutional standard and require in contract that the vendor improve the product to the accessibility standard over a specified period of time.
-This is most crucial for those enterprise-wide products that impact large segments of the campus community (e.g., course management, human resource, or fiscal management systems).
-Products that greatly impact enterprise-wide web accessibility include the following: Content creation and delivery tools: Examples include word processing, presentation software, video streaming, podcasting, wikis, and virtual worlds.
-Authoring tools: Examples include any software program used to develop a web site.
-Course or learning management systems: Examples include systems that house, organize, or deliver courses or learning objects.
-Student, financial and administrative tools: Examples include admissions, registration & enrollment, campus financial, human resource, student financial aid, purchasing, student grading and transcripts.
+Contracts for goods or services that will impact the institutional web site include a requirement that the vendor conform to the institution’s standard for web accessibility.
+Accessibility procurement requirements are used as a factor in purchasing decisions, and provisions are in place to evaluate and ensure the vendor’s accessibility claims.
+When accessible products are not available, every attempt is made to purchase products that conform closest to the institutional standard and require in contract that the vendor improve the product to the accessibility standard over a specified period of time.
+Examples include purchases of content creation and delivery tools, authoring tools, course management tools, student registration and financial tools, as well as campus financial and human resource tools.

 Accessibility requirements for course resources that are shared but originate from other institutions

-The web accessibility policies of potential partners are considered when making cooperative agreements across institutions to ensure that shared content conforms to the institutional standard for accessibility.
+The web accessibility policies of potential partners are considered when making cooperative agreements across institutions to ensure that shared content conforms to the institutional standard for accessibility of both institutions.
+This practice is applied consistently across all institutional agreements.

 Products developed by the institution meet the accessibility standard